Richer Bayesian Last Layers with Subsampled NTK Features: Methodology

 \section{Methodology}

 In this section, we introduce the proposed method.
 The idea is based on approximating the empirical NTK feature map by a low-dimensional projection onto the span of last-layer features, allowing posterior inference to be carried out entirely in the last-layer feature space.
 We first review the empirical NTK and its decomposition into last-layer (NNGP) and non-last-layer components.
 We then introduce a data-driven transformation that approximates the full NTK features using last-layer features only, and show how this leads to an efficient closed-form posterior covariance via a modified Bayesian last layer.
+A detailed motivation and error analysis for the low-rank projection used below is given in Appendix~\ref{app: motivation-low-rank}.
 We prove that the resulting predictive uncertainty is always more conservative than that of a standard BLL.
 Finally, we introduce a uniform subsampling scheme that further reduces computational cost and provide theoretical guarantees on the resulting approximation error.
 See Table \ref{tab: complexities} for a summary of the complexities and features notation.